 The story ends with Greel on the rooftop, accompanied by Mr. Sin, and Nyssa chasing after him.
 Soon Findecker arrives in his ‘time cabinet’.
 Greel steals the time cabinet from Findecker when Mr. Sin kills him.
 The Doctor watches Greel make his escape into the cabinet, knowing he’s on his way to Victorian London.

 ‘The Butcher of Brisbane’ has been a great ‘Doctor Who’ story to listen to by Marc Platt.
 It was pretty gripping when Nyssa gets engaged to Magnus Greel in an undercover mission and I’ve found it interesting how Greel makes his journey on the road to ‘Talons’.
 It’s an adventure one cannot miss!

 The CD extras are as follows.
-On Disc 1, there’s a suite of incidental music to enjoy.
-On Disc 2, there’s a trailer for ‘Protect and Survive’ with Sylvester McCoy, Sophie Aldred and Philip Olivier.
+At the end of Disc 1, there’s a suite of incidental music to enjoy.
+At the end of Disc 2, there’s a trailer for ‘Protect and Survive’ with Sylvester McCoy, Sophie Aldred and Philip Olivier.
 There are also behind-the-scenes interviews with the cast and crew including Peter Davison, Sarah Sutton, Janet Fielding, Mark Strickson and Angus Wright.
 There’s also an intriguing deleted scene to listen to.

 ‘The Butcher of Brisbane’ rating – 9/10

 For Tegan was

 For Tegan is

 |Return to Tegan’s Timeline|